Kingi Smiler's 'Miraka Way' is grounded in education

 Just three years ago, horticulture was introduced, bringing even more life to the competition.

-“Well, Lord Bledisloe donated these calves for the Ahuwhenua Trophy competition, and that's the legacy of the history that we were developing.
+“Well, Lord Bledisloe donated these cups for the Ahuwhenua Trophy competition, and that's the legacy of the history that we were developing.
 It was good to take it now to the next level and now be recognised as the premier competition of Māori farming.”

 He said he wanted to highlight and profile the great work that Māori farmers are doing.